Skip to main content

 Does a qualified housing building automatically retain its exemption after transfer to a new owner?

-No. See tax stabilization agreements; tax increment financing districts 32 VSA § 5404a.
+No. See Tax stabilization agreements; tax increment financing districts 32 VSA § 5404a.

 Do properties leased by a non-profit corporation or town qualify for a tax exemption?